 1. Purchase the book and support Rosie’s Place through AmazonSmile!

 Loung Ung was only five when Khmer Rouge soldiers stormed her native city of Phnom Penh in 1975.
 Four years later, two million Cambodians–nearly 30% of the country’s population–had died at the hands of leader Pol Pot and the Khmer Rouge regime.
 Loung lost both parents, two sisters, and 20 other relatives.
 In 1980, she, her older brother Meng and his wife escaped by boat to a refugee camp in Thailand before relocating to Vermont.

 Loung has made more than 30 trips back to Cambodia and has devoted herself to helping her native land heal from the traumas of war and to ending violence against women and child soldiers.
 Read more about her here.

 Loung’s bestselling memoir, First They Killed My Father: A Daughter of Cambodia Remembers, was recipient of the 2001 Asian/Pacific American Librarians’ Association award for “Excellence in Adult Non-fiction Literature,” and has been selected for many school and university reading programs in the U.S. and internationally.

-First They Killed My Father has been made into a feature film produced and directed by Angelina Jolie.
-The book was adapted as a screenplay by Angelina Jolie and the author and filming took place entirely in Cambodia with an all-Cambodian cast.
-It has an anticipated global release from Netflix in September, 2017.
+First They Killed My Father—produced and directed by Angelina Jolie—is now on Netflix and in select theaters.
+Loung Ung’s book was adapted as a screenplay by Angelina Jolie and the author, and filming took place entirely in Cambodia with an all-Cambodian cast.
+The film is receiving rave reviews and standing ovations!

 3. Discuss the book.